Patel-Aum-28/CreditCardED/README.md

 --->

 ## Introduction
 This project provides a solution for securely encrypting and decrypting credit card information.
 It consists of two components: a client-side application for encrypting credit card data and a server-side application for decrypting the encrypted data using a private key.
+This is also a part of my internship program at SlashMark, given as Task-4.

 ## Features
 - Encrypt credit card information securely.